abhishek14311431/AI-Product-Development-Engineer-intern-assignment/README.md

     E --> End([Report & Recommendation])
 ```

-1. **State Management**: A shared state object (`investmentState.js`) is passed sequentially from agent to agent.
-Each agent appends its findings to this shared state.
+1. **Pre-Graph Validation**: Before the graph runs, a two-stage check confirms the company is real: a Tavily search for basic existence, followed by a strict Gemini verification prompt that rejects fake, gibberish, or insufficiently documented entities.
+This prevents the agents from hallucinating financial data for non-existent companies (e.g. `FakeCompanyXYZ`) and saves unnecessary API costs.
+2. **State Management**: A typed state object (`investmentState.js`, defined via LangGraph's `Annotation.Root`) is passed through the graph via `addNode`/`addEdge`.
+Each node receives the current state, performs its research, and returns only the fields it updates — LangGraph merges these into the shared state using per-field reducers.
-2. **Deterministic Decision Making**: The `Decision Agent` receives the compiled facts from all agents.
-It scores the company across categories (e.g., Financial Health, Competitive Edge, Sentiment) and checks if the total score exceeds the `INVEST` threshold.
+3. **Deterministic Decision Making**: The `Decision Agent` node receives the compiled facts from all prior nodes.
+It scores the company across categories (e.g., Growth Potential, Financial Health, Competitive Advantage, Market Sentiment, Risk Assessment) and checks if the total score exceeds the `INVEST` threshold.
 This makes the system auditable and consistent.
+4. **Error Handling**: Each node is wrapped in structured error handling (`AppError` with HTTP status codes) and logged via per-step `logStep`/`logError` calls, so failures in any single agent are traceable and surfaced clearly rather than silently corrupting the pipeline.

 ### Component Architecture
 - **Frontend (`apps/web`)**: A single-page dashboard built with React and Tailwind CSS.
 It communicates with the backend via REST API, managing loading states dynamically.
 - **Backend (`server/`)**: A native Node.js HTTP server.
 Routes are modularized under `/routes`.
-We avoided complex frameworks (like Express) to minimize external dependencies and memory footprints.
+We avoided complex frameworks (like Express) to minimize external dependencies and memory footprints, while using LangGraph.js for AI orchestration specifically.
 - **Services (`server/services/`)**: High-level wrapper clients around Gemini (via `@google/generative-ai`) and Tavily Search API.

----

 ## 4. Key Decisions & Trade-Offs